Visiting Detectives & Guest Writers

 But, to find out who did what to whom and why, you’ll have to read the books. 😉

-Happily for you, “Murdered in Craven” and “Burned in Craven” launched at the end of November.
-Many thanks to Hope for visiting us and giving us a sneak peek into her new series!
+“Murdered in Craven” and “Burned in Craven” are out now and “Craven County Line” launched in October, 2025.
+Many thanks to Hope for visiting us and giving us a sneak peek into the series!

 Order here.